About the secrets of Tao-Tai Chi Chuan

 The way I think about it now Taoism is only a kind of longing,

-it's a wish to feel at home, always and everywhere.
+it's a wish to feel at home,

 For some people Tai Chi Chuan can be a brilliant tool